 Coronavirus Relief Funds

-The CARES Act created a $100 billion fund for healthcare providers through the Coronavirus Relief Fund and Spending Provisions.
+The CARES Act created what is now a $175 billion fund for healthcare providers through the Coronavirus Relief Fund and Spending Provisions.
 The funds will be distributed through the Public Health and Social Service Emergency Fund to reimburse hospitals and other healthcare organizations for expenditures related to certain costs and lost revenues due to the COVID-19 pandemic.
-Currently, not all details are not readily available to provide direction on how the funds will be disbursed.
-However, on April 7, 2020, CMS announced an initial wave of funding of approximately $30 billion would be released based on Medicare revenue.
-As of Friday, April 10, organizations are starting to receive these funds via direct deposit.
-Additional information of the $100 billion HHS program and conditions of participation can be found here.
-Entities with lesser Medicare revenue (children’s hospitals, nursing homes, and certain physician practice groups) will likely receive priority for future rounds of funding.
+The following funding determinations from HHS have occurred:

 Once released, the funds are intended to be used to assist with expenditures such as construction of temporary structures, property lease, medical and testing supplies and equipment, workforce training and surge capacity in response to the coronavirus, in addition to the lost revenue impacts healthcare providers are facing.

 Other Tax Provisions